South Perimeter Road

 Council approved a proposal in 2015 from Oracle Investments Ltd. to accelerate the design and construction of the roadway.

-As per Section 175 of the Community Charter, a council may, under an agreement, incur a liability that is for more than five years only with the approval of the electors (in the form of a referendum or the Alternative Approval Process (AAP).
-As such, approval of the electors via an AAP will be necessary prior to ratification of the agreement with the developer.
+As per Section 175 of the Community Charter, a Council may, under an agreement, incur a liability that is for more than five years only with the approval of the electors (in the form of a referendum or the Alternative Approval Process (AAP)).
+As such, approval of the electors via an AAP is necessary prior to ratification of the agreement with the developer.

 Alternative Approval Process

-If the AAP is approved, the next steps include the completion of a final design as agreed to by the developer and the City.
-A public information session regarding the AAP will be open to the public on:
+The next steps include completion of a final design as agreed to by the developer and the City.
+A public information session will be held when the design is complete.